EricRobertBrewer/learn-xgboost/README.md

 *Question 5:* What will happen with the differentNames clause uncommented?

+> If no names matched, then `differentNames` (and consequently the name feature) will be set to the product of the numbers of target and candidate names.

      Create the new vectors and train the model.

 *Question 6:* Was the accuracy improved?
 How much?
 How is this implementation flawed?

+> The accuracy improved by 3.25% absolute, or to 84.75%.
+This implementation may want to use the sum of target and candidate names instead of the product, or use the ratio of matching versus non-matching names instead of the raw quantity.

 Next consider the dates in the input data.
 Close inspection will show that often birth dates are estimates, based on age declared at the time the record is made.
 So we need to come up with a way to represent year alignment that is close - and let the machine learn which cases it should pay attention to that.
 We have already called out the date fields in CreateFeatureVectors2.java (DATE_FIELDS = {10, 24, 38, 66}).